NNPDF/nnpdf/doc/sphinx/source/ci/index.md

 automatically deployed.
 The services are configured so that they react to [git](git) pushes to the GitHub server.

 Currently we are using actively [GitHub Actions](https://help.github.com/en/actions).
-We benefit from using it for free (because we asked nicely and we got a 100% off forever), but it is typically paid for private repositories.
-The [Travis CI](https://travis-ci.com/) service was used in the past, but thanks to timeout failures on Mac we have decided to move the CI to GitHub Actions.
-The [Gitlab CI service hosted at
+In the past, the [Travis CI](https://travis-ci.com/) service was used in the past, but thanks to timeout failures on Mac we have decided to move the CI to GitHub Actions.
-CERN](https://gitlab.cern.ch/) was used in the past, but support was discontinued due to the burden of requiring everyone to have a CERN account.
+The [Gitlab CI service hosted at CERN](https://gitlab.cern.ch/) was also used in the past, but support was discontinued due to the burden of requiring everyone to have a CERN account.

 Furthermore, we implement a self-hosted runner for GitHub Actions for long duration workflows, such as running a full fit pipeline.

-## Operation of Travis CI tools
+## Operation of CI tools

 Our CI service works roughly as follows: